No Free Lunch for Approximate MCMC: Sufficient Conditions for Large Fluctuations and Warm Starts

 We now check Assumption \ref{AssumptionsGLMVersion} for several families of GLMs.
 For any GLM in canonical form, we always have $b(x) = x$.
 The following are some popular families of GLMs in canonical form:

-\begin{defn} [Some Common GLMs] \begin{enumerate} \item logistic regression: $a= 1$, $c = \log(1+e^{x_i\beta})$, $d = 1$. \item binomial logistic regression: $a = {n \choose y_i}$, $c = n \log(1+e^{x_i\beta})$, $d = 1$ \item Poisson regression: $a = (y_i!)^{-1}$, $c = e^{x_i \beta}$, $d = 1$ \end{enumerate} \end{defn}
+\begin{defn} [Some Common GLMs] \begin{enumerate} \item logistic regression: $a= 1$, $c = \log(1+e^{x_i\beta})$, $d = 1$. \item binomial logistic regression: $a = \binom{n}{y_{i}}$, $c = n \log(1+e^{x_i\beta})$, $d = 1$ \item Poisson regression: $a = (y_i!)^{-1}$, $c = e^{x_i \beta}$, $d = 1$ \end{enumerate} \end{defn}

 \begin{lemma} Assume that the prior $p$ has bounded density function and subexponential tails.
-Then thefunctions in Definition \ref{DefCommonGLM} satisfy all four conditions of Assumption \ref{AssumptionsGLMVersion} as long as they satisfy the first condition.
+Then the functions in Definition \ref{DefCommonGLM} satisfy all four conditions of Assumption \ref{AssumptionsGLMVersion} as long as they satisfy the first condition.
 Similarly, the second part of Assumption \ref{GoodGamma} is satisfied as long as $\gamma$ satisfies the first part. \end{lemma}

 \begin{proof} We start with some preliminary calculations:

 \be D_{i,j}(\theta,X) &= \frac{1}{p(\theta | X)} \frac{\partial}{\partial x_{ij}} p(\theta | X) \\ &=\frac{1}{p(\theta) \prod_{i=1}^{n} a(y_i,\sigma) e^{ \frac{b(x_i\beta) y_i - c(x_i \beta)}{d(\sigma)}} } \frac{\partial}{\partial x_{ij}} \left( p(\theta) \prod_{i=1}^{n} a(y_i,\sigma) e^{ \frac{b(x_i\beta) y_i - c(x_i\beta)}{d(\sigma)}} \right)\\ &= \frac{1}{d(\sigma)} \left\{ \frac{\partial}{\partial x_{ij}} b(x_i\beta)y_i - \frac{\partial}{\partial x_{ij}} c(x_i \beta) \right\} \\ &= \frac{\beta_j}{d(\sigma)} \left\{ b'(x_i\beta)y_i - c'(x_i \beta) \right\} \\ \ee